onlook-dev/onlook/README.md

 3. Open Onlook at `http://localhost:3000`

+See the the [CLI package](cli) for more information.

 #### Option 3: Try a demo project

-We have a few demo projects included in the `demos` folder.
+We have a few demo projects included in the [demos](demos) folder.
 These are standard React apps with Onlook configured.

 To run, follow the following steps: